LeonDLotter/NiSpace/docs/installation.rst

    nispace.datasets.download_datasets()

 This will download about 250 MB of data to ``~HOME/nispace-data``.
 You can adjust the path with the ``nispace_data_path`` keyword argument.
+In the future, we will adjust the ``fetch_...`` functions to automatically download requested datasets.